 Like a lot of filmmakers, I thought the idea of having my own television station was amazing!
-But at that time, VHS was all the rage, which says a little about the technological shortcomings of the time.
+But at that time, VHS was all the rage, which says a little about the technological shortcomings of my youth.

-Getting started is easier than you think.
+If you’re wondering how to make money on YouTube, getting started is easier than you think.
 Here are five tips to outline the process.

 2. Sign Up For YouTube Partner Program: Once you have your YouTube profile, your next step is to apply for the YouTube partner program.
 With the program, your goal is to build an audience and make money.
 Membership to this service is free.

 3. Post Videos To Your Filmmaking Website: I am always amazed by filmmakers who do not have a website.
 To get a website, you need two things – a domain name and hosting.
-To use a real estate analogy, your hosting is your plot of land and your domain name is your address.
-When ready, start posting your YouTube videos right on your website.
+To use a real estate analogy, your hosting is your land and your domain name is your address.
+When you’re ready, start posting your YouTube videos right on your website.

-4. Get An Adsense Accout: In addition to the the partner program, your next goal is to sign up for a Google Adsense.
+4. Get An Adsense Account: While knowing how to make money on YouTube is importIn addition to the the partner program, your next goal is to sign up for a Google Adsense.
 Adsense allows you to place advertisements on your website.
 When someone clicks these ads, you get paid.

-5. Drive Traffic To Your Website: In the Indie Producer’s Guide to Distribution, I talk a lot about the many ways to drive traffic to your site.
+5. Drive Traffic To Your Site: In the Indie Producer’s Guide to Distribution, I talk a lot about the many ways to drive traffic to your site.
 In short, there are both online and offline tactics.
 Some are free.
 Some are not.
 My suggestion is to employ as many free tactics as you can.
 Examples of this would be writing relative and useful blog articles and including a title card at the end of each video with a back link to your website.